ampyche/ampnado/docs/README.txt

 	tornado
 	mongodb

-To enable text search in versions of mongodb where textsearch is not enabled do:
+To enable text search in versions of mongodb where textsearch is not enabled by default do:

 	mongod --setParameter textSearchEnabled=true